utlib/collections-uoft/docs/documentation/2024-migration-guide.md

 **2) Is there an administrator login?
 How do I login to edit and upload digital images into the new Collections U of T beta site?**

 _The administration login into new Collections U of T will be available in *2025*.
 UTL ITS is continuing to work on the Collections U of T administrator interface.
 2024 will be devoted to monitoring new Collections U of T performance and indexing with support for facilitated ingests provided by ITS.
-The new Collections U of T administrator interface is expected to launch in the *Summer of 2025*._
+The new Collections U of T administrator interface is expected to launch in late *2025*._

 **3) I never had a Collections U of T repository on Islandora.
 Can I add a new repository to the new Collections U of T website for my UTL library/archive?**

-_Due to service capacity from July 1, 2024 to Summer 2025 we will not be adding new repositories into Collections U of T. Please [email us](mailto:digitalinitiatives@library.utoronto.ca) in 2025 if you would like to begin using Collections U of T._
+_Due to service capacity from July 1, 2024 to Summer 2025 we will not be adding new repositories into Collections U of T. You can [email us](mailto:digitalinitiatives@library.utoronto.ca) to request a new repository be added and we will review these requests and onboard new repositories in 2025 for you to begin using Collections U of T._

 **4) When will the new Collections U of T website be available to the public (outside of U of T networks)?**

 _April 16, 2024._

 _The [collections.library.utoronto.ca/*](https://collections.library.utoronto.ca/) URL will point to the new Collections U of T website on April 16, 2024.
-This scheduled date may change if any issues arise on -beta._
+This scheduled date may change if any issues arise on the beta site._

 **5) Should I still use the collections.library.utoronto.ca permalinks to collections and images?**